What you need to know

 Some key points to remember:

 • The grade report is your internal academic record.
-It is available to you, your advisor, and your departmental academic administrator through WebSIS.
+It is available to you, your advisor, and your departmental academic administrator through WebSIS(link is external).

 • The transcript is your external academic record.